Tiff Macklem

-Richard Tiffany Macklem (born June 4, 1961), known as Tiff Macklem, is a Canadian banker and economist who serves as the 10th and current governor of the Bank of Canada.
+Richard Tiffany "Tiff" Macklem (born June 4, 1961) is a Canadian banker and economist who has served as the tenth governor of the Bank of Canada since 2020.
 He was also the former dean of the Rotman School of Management and had previously served as the senior deputy governor of the Bank of Canada.

 Early life and education

 Richard Tiffany Macklem was born on June 4, 1961, in Montreal, Quebec, to Dick and Janet (Gray-Donald) Macklem.
 His father was the chief financial officer of Birks.
-His uncle, Peter Macklem, was a physician.
+His uncle, Peter Macklem, was an accomplished academic physician and researcher.
 He grew up in Westmount, where he attended Selwyn House School from grades 5 to 11.
 Instead of attending CEGEP afterwards, he completed one year of pre-university at Lower Canada College.

 He graduated from Queen's University in 1983 with a bachelor's degree in economics, and completed a master's degree and a PhD in economics from the University of Western Ontario in 1989.

 Career

-Macklem joined the Bank of Canada in 1984 where he worked in the Department of Monetary and Financial Analysis for one year.
+Macklem joined the Bank of Canada in 1984.
+He worked in the Department of Monetary and Financial Analysis for one year.
 He returned to the Bank of Canada in 1989 following the completion of his graduate studies.
 He occupied increasingly senior positions in the Research Department (now Canadian Economic Analysis) until his appointment as Chief in January 2000.

 Macklem was appointed Adviser to the Governor in August 2003.
 In 2003–4, he was seconded to the Department of Finance, returning to the Bank of Canada as a Deputy Governor in December 2004.
 He rejoined the Department of Finance as Associate Deputy Minister in 2007, in which he served until June 30, 2010.